 • Membership/Outreach Chair

 Section 2.
 Officers shall be elected for one-year terms with the privilege of being reelected for consecutive terms if the membership sees fit.
-Each officer shall write and submit to the President (previously Vice President) for safe-keeping an annual report of activities, schedules, and details, so that orderly transitions for committee activities shall occur.
+Each officer shall submit to the President (previously Vice President) for safe keeping an annual report of activities, schedules, and details, so that orderly transitions for committee activities shall occur.

-President: The Co-Presidents shall be responsible for conducting all Club business, coordinating the activities of committees, calling meetings and appointing standing committee chairs as authorized by the bylaws, and appointing on recommendation of the Executive Board delegates to represent the Club as the need arises.
+The Co-Presidents shall be responsible for conducting the Club business, coordinating the activities of committees, calling meetings and appointing standing committees as authorized by the Bylaws, and appointing, on recommendation of the Board, delegates to represent the Club as the need arises.

-Corresponding Secretary: The Corresponding Secretary shall conduct all official correspondence of the club as directed by the President.
+Corresponding Secretary: The Secretary shall conduct all official correspondence of the Club as directed by the President.

-Treasurer: The Treasurer shall collect dues and report the payment of current dues to the Membership Chairman, report on financial status at meetings, transact and record all the Club’s fiscal transactions, prepare a yearly financial report and notify new members of their acceptance.
-The financial report will be presented to the membership at the annual meeting for acceptance.
-The Executive Committee, guided by the Finance Chair, shall develop an annual budget, and establish and execute a procedure for processing grant applications made to the Club.
+Treasurer: The Treasurer shall collect dues and report the payment of current dues to the Membership Chair, report on financial status at meetings, transact and record all the Club’s fiscal transactions, and prepare a yearly financial report.
+The Financial Report shall be presented to the membership at the Annual Meeting for acceptance.
+The Board, guided by the Finance Chair, shall develop an Annual Budget, and establish and execute a procedure for processing grant applications made to the Club.

-Program: The Program Chair working with the Executive Board, shall plan at least six (6) regular meetings of the Club per year.
+Program: The Program Chair, working with the Board, shall plan at least six regular meetings of the Club per year.
 The Chair is responsible for scheduling speakers, making necessary arrangements for trips and tours as required by the program.
-The program shall be included in the Yearbook and distributed to the membership.
+The programs shall be included in the Yearbook and distributed to the membership at the first meeting.

-Civic Improvement: The Civic Improvement Chairs shall conduct a continuing program of beautification and civic improvement for the Williamstown community; and shall cooperate with any other community group interested in this objective.
+Civic Beautification: The Civic Beautification Chairs shall conduct a continuing program of civic improvement for the Williamstown community and may cooperate with any other community group interested in this objective.
 There will be two chairs, one each for Annuals and Perennials.

-Communications: The Communications Chair serves as the Club’s source for maintaining and sharing information with members and the community at large.
-The Communications Chair shall oversee the Club website and assist with all electronic and print communications; solicit, collect, and store club photographs; maintain the list of club-owned equipment; maintain an accurate database of member contact information; and produce the Annual Membership Booklet.
+Communications: The Communications Chair serves as the Club’s resource for maintaining and sharing information with members.
+The Chair shall oversee the Club website and assist with all electronic and print communications, solicit collect and store club photographs, maintain the list of Club owned equipment, and maintain an accurate data base of member contact information.

 Article VII: Standing Committees (as needed)

 Section 1.
 Chairs of the Standing Committees shall be appointed by the President.
-The number of Standing Committees may be increased or decreased at the discretion of the Executive Board.
-Each Standing Committee Chairman shall write and submit to the President for safe keeping an annual report of activities, schedules, and details, so that orderly transitions for committee activities shall occur:
+The number of Standing Committees may be increased or decreased) at the discretion of the Board.
+Each Standing Committee Chair shall submit to the President for safe keeping an annual report of activities, schedules, and details so that orderly transitions for committees may occur.

 Section 2.
 Duties of the Standing Committee Chairs are as follows:

-Finance: The Finance Committee, headed by the Finance Chairman, shall develop an annual budget, and establish and execute a procedure for processing grant applications made to the Club.
+Finance: The Finance Committee, headed by the Finance Chair, shall develop an Annual Budget and establish and execute a procedure for processing grant applications made to the Club.

-Horticulture: The Horticulture Chair shall carry on a continuing program of education within the Club, including at least one horticulture and/or conservation meeting scheduled through the Program Chair.
+Horticulture: The Horticulture Chair shall carry on a continuing program of education within the Club, including at least one horticultural and/or conservation meeting scheduled through the Program Chair.

-Hospitality: The Hospitality Chairman shall be responsible for providing refreshments at scheduled Club meetings.
+Hospitality: The Hospitality Chair shall be responsible for organizing refreshments for all regular Club meetings.

-Librarian-Historian: The Librarian-Historian shall be responsible for preserving historical documents and for maintaining a scrapbook of Garden Club activities, including pictures and publicity from all Club events.
-The Librarian-Historian shall also inform the membership of books and publications of interest.
+Librarian/Historian: The Librarian/Historian shall be responsible for preserving historical documents and for maintaining a scrapbook of Club activities, including pictures and publicity from all Club events.

-Nominating: The Nominating Chair shall select two (2) members not on the Executive Board to prepare a slate of candidates for all elected offices.
-All candidates shall have been members of the club for at least one year.
-This slate shall be presented to the membership one month prior to the Annual Meeting.
-The election of officers shall take place at the Annual Meeting.
+Nominating: The Nominating Chair shall select two (2) members not on the Board to prepare a slate of candidates for all elected offices.
+All candidates shall have been members of the Club for at least one year.

-Publicity: The Publicity Chair shall be responsible for timely publicity via the local media and other avenues for public meetings, civic programs, and other activities of the Club.
+Publicity: The Publicity Chair shall be responsible for timely publicity via in area media and other outlets regarding public meetings, civic programs, and other activities of the Club.
 Information will be sent to associated organizations as required.

-Youth Activities: The Youth Activities Chair shall serve as a program liaison between the Club and its activities and the young people in the community.
-The Chair shall appoint a Youth Awards and Scholarships Coordinator who shall gather and disseminate to local schools and colleges information about applications for horticulturally related awards and scholarships from local, state and national garden club organizations.
+Youth Activities: The Youth Activities Chair shall serve as a liaison between the Club and its activities and the young people in the community.
+The chair shall gather and disseminate to local schools and college information about applications for horticulturally related awards and scholarships from local, state and national garden club organizations.

 Section 3.
 Any Standing Committee Chair may recruit members to assist in carrying out committee responsibilities.